hyperledger-labs/splice/cluster/images/docs/src/validator_operator/self_hosting.rst

 We recommend performing a fresh participant identities dump (on your "old" network validator) just before re-initializing your participant and validator on a freshly reset ("new") network.
 To account for cases where this is not possible, we additionally recommend setting up periodical backups of your validator's participant identities data.

 ..
-TODO(#6217): Consider covering dumping to GCP buckets as well
+TODO(#6290): Cover the config for periodic backup to GCP buckets or a directory as well

 Initialize With Existing Identities Data
 ++++++++++++++++++++++++++++++++++++++++